 I can make a hundreds excuses why I haven’t.
 I need to find the one reason to start.
 This year, I want to finish the beats so I can start writing the damned things!
 The characters are getting impatient!

 Do you skip openings/endings when watching anime?
 Why?

 I only skip the opening or closing if I seriously dislike the music, which is seldom.
-I love anime music, and I may or may not use tools like Audio Hijack to borrow the music to put into my playlists.
-If I can find the music on iTunes or on CD Japan, I'll buy it, because I enjoy the longer versions, and because I want to support the artists.
+I love anime music, and I may or may not use tools like Audio Hijack to borrow the music in my playlists.
+If I can find the music on iTunes or on CD Japan, I’ll buy it, because I enjoy the longer versions.

 If you were a character what type of character would you be?

 I’ve love to say I’d be a character that’s lucky like Kimihito Kurusu from Monster Musume.
 Or powerful like Layfon Alseif from Chrome Shelled Regios.
 Or even astoundingly cool and capable like Levi from Attack on Titan.
 But if I’m honest, I’m more like Shiroe from Log Horizon.
 I don’t quite have his skills (okay, I’d need tons of practice!), but I always admired how he could stay calm under pressure and how he kept his focus on the big picture.
 I also sympathized his approach of working behind the scenes, preferring to let others get the credit while he kept working on his plans and projects.
 His lack of perfection appealed to me, too.

 What is your favourite opening/ending from this season of anime?